kdbalabanov/twitter-sentiment-analysis/README.md

 Python 3
 ```

+You will also need to have a Twitter developer account and a registered App which will give allow you to generate the consumer keys and access tokens required for the API.

+Make sure to include those in the code as specified by the placeholder strings: "your_consumer_key", "your_secret_consumer_key", "your_access_token" and "your_secret_token".

 ### Installing

 Navigate to the root of the project and execute the following command to install the related dependencies: